It’s not always easy to know what compassion looks like

-I got an opportunity to practice compassion when I was in a little shop in a village in England several years ago.
+I got an opportunity to practice compassionate speech when I was in a little shop in a village in England several years ago.
 It was the kind of shop I’d call a “newsagent” – think “corner store” if you don’t know what I’m talking about.

 It was near closing time and there was a middle-aged guy behind the single cash register.
-So, at 6:15pm in this one shopping-street town, all the other shops were already closed.
+At 6:15pm in this one shopping-street town, all the other shops were already closed.

 As I went up to him, there was a young female customer in front of me.
 While he rang through her items, took her cash and gave her some change, through the whole transaction she talked on her cell phone.

-And no, this isn’t a story about the etiquette.
+And no, this isn’t a story about the etiquette of cell phones.
 Well, not really.
-OK, a little bit.

 For me, there was a certain energy about the transaction that didn’t feel good, and it wasn’t just that she was on her phone.
 From behind, it seemed to me like she was making no attempt to acknowledge the existence of the man serving her.